Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Introduction

 \section{Introduction}

 In its minimal realization, cosmological inflation is driven by a single scalar field whose negative pressure sources the accelerated expansion of the early universe \cite{PhysRevD.23.347,Sato:1980yn,Linde:1981mu,PhysRevLett.48.1220,STAROBINSKY198099}.
 Scalar field inflation provides a natural mechanism to generate fluctuations in the energy-density of the universe, which are described as quantum fluctuations of the inflaton field \cite{Starobinsky:1979ty,Mukhanov:1981xt,HAWKING1982295,PhysRevLett.49.1110,STAROBINSKY1982175,Abbott:1984fp} and are observed as temperature fluctuations in the CMB radiation \cite{refId0}.
 Despite the remarkable observational success of the single scalar field theory, significant effort has been put into trying to embed inflation with gravity into a UV complete description of the early universe.
 For this purpose, more complicated models of inflation have been considered.

-In this work, we consider a non-minimal class of models where inflation is driven by an axion field, which is naturally coupled to gauge fields though Chern-Simons interaction $\phi F\tilde F$.
-The presence of this interaction is typically associated to an abundant gauge field production induced by the rolling inflaton, which then backreacts on the inflationary dynamics and results in interesting phenomenological signatures in the scalar and tensor perturbations in both abelian \cite{Anber_2006,Anber_2010,Barnaby_2011_Large, Barnaby_2011, Anber_2012} and non-abelian \cite{Maleknejad_2011,maleknejad2013gaugeflation,Adshead_2012,Adshead_2013,maleknejad2021su2r} gauge field models.
-In many cases, these effects are non linear and potentially invalidate the use of linear perturbation theory \cite{Ferreira:2015omg,Peloso_2016,Papageorgiou:2018rfx,Maleknejad_2019,Lozanov_2019,Mirzagholi:2019jeb,Papageorgiou:2019ecb}.
-For this reason, lattice simulations might be a crucial tool in the future in order to characterize the phenomenology of these models during inflation.
+We consider a nonminimal class of models where inflation is driven by an axion field, which is naturally coupled to gauge fields through Chern-Simons interaction $\phi F\tilde F$.
+The presence of this interaction is typically associated to an abundant gauge field production induced by the rolling inflaton, which then backreacts on the inflationary dynamics and results in interesting phenomenological signatures in the scalar and tensor perturbations in both Abelian \cite{Anber_2006,Anber_2010,Barnaby_2011_Large, Barnaby_2011, Anber_2012} and non-Abelian \cite{Maleknejad_2011,maleknejad2013gaugeflation,Adshead_2012,Adshead_2013,maleknejad2021su2r} gauge field models.
+In many cases, these effects are non linear and potentially invalidate the use of linear perturbation theory \cite{Ferreira:2015omg,Peloso_2016,Papageorgiou:2018rfx,Maleknejad_2019,Lozanov_2019,Mirzagholi:2019jeb,Papageorgiou:2019ecb}, making it necessary to employ nonlinear tools to understand their rich phenomenology \cite{2016numst,2016dissax,2020warmde,domcke2020resonant,gorbar2021gaugefield}.
+For this reason, fully nonlinear lattice simulations might be a crucial tool in the future in order to compute observables from these models during inflation.